TurpCoding/EasyReport/README.md

 Turp's Easy &amp; Simple Report Plugin (EasyReport) is a plugin made to easily report players with the /report &lt;player> &lt;reason> command. <br />It also contains a bunch of other useful optional features like database and Discord webhook integration.

 **This is the official repository for the EasyReport plugin.**
-Feel free to contribute if you feel like doing so! :)
+Feel free to contribute if you want to! :)

 ## Future updates:
 - The staff can open a private chat with a player about their report up to 30 seconds after they receive the report alert.